(This post will take less than10 minutes to read)

 Cassie is a tech and entertainment blogger who is interested in self-publishing and social media and how they are changing the publishing culture for the better.

-A massive thank you to Cassie for a great overview to those new to the concept of having an ‘Author Platform’ and what their next steps should be to raise awareness of their books.
+A massive thank you to Cassie for a great overview for those new to the concept of having an ‘Author Platform’ and what their next steps should be to raise awareness of their books.

 How to Reach Out to Readers After You Self-Publish